Are you looking for engaging ways to allow your students to explore spatial relationships in human anatomy?

-You have complete control over the content your students need to study when you use a 3D model in an APR Assignment.
+You have complete control over the content your students need to study when you include a 3D model in an APR Assignment.
 You also have the option to have students start with the standard default view of the 3D model or copy and paste one of your 3D model custom links for them to start from a different configuration of the model.

-In the video below, the Abdomen parasagittal section 3D model is selected to include in an activity.
+In the video below, the Abdomen parasagittal section 3D model is assigned an activity.
 There are 72 different structures available in this model, but the instructor just selects 12 structures of the abdominal wall to assign to students.
 The instructor also makes the decision to have students use the model from a custom view instead of the standard view, so the custom ‘Create link’ is copied and pasted into the appropriate field in the assignment creation page.
 You can also use the “Instructor’s notes” area to write custom notes to your students.
 You may want to remind them of a specific spatial relationship, give them a tip for identifying structures, or even ask them a thought-provoking question.
 Students will see this note when they begin the 3D model activity in their assignment.

 3D Model Quizzes

 All the structures in the 3D models have associated quiz questions, thus instructors can create a 3D model quiz activity in APR Connect Assignments.
 Using the option of “Quiz” or “Quiz (from assigned activities)” in the activity type menu, instructors can select the structures they would like to have included in a quiz.
-Available quiz types include multiple choice, click to identify, or lab practical.
+Available quiz types include multiple choice, 'click to identify', or lab practical.
 Additionally, there are several different quiz settings available for the 3D model that include scoring, number of attempts and whether the quiz is timed or not.
-In the image below, you can see this instructor selected a ‘click to identify’ quiz that will randomly ask questions of 10 of the 12 assigned structures.
+In the image below, you can see this instructor selected a ‘click to identify’ quiz that will randomly ask questions about 10 of the 12 assigned structures.
 The student has two attempts at the quiz and will have 30 seconds per question.

 In the video below, you can see an example of a student answering a click to identify quiz in an APR Connect Assignment using the female perineum and pelvis model.